inSync extends its data availability and governance capabilities to cloud apps, which includes the following:

 - Place legal holds on a broad range of data, reducing the amount of time that IT personnel spend manually collecting and managing data.

-- Federated search to enable administrators to locate any file across all users, devices, and OneDrive data.
-Federated search will not be available for Exchange Online data.
+- Enable administrators to search and locate any file across all users, devices, OneDrive, and Exchange Online data.

 - Proactively track, monitor, and get notified for compliance risks of cloud apps data in your organization.